Abdus-Sami01/Tic-Tac-Toe/README.md

 # From Logic to AI
-### Building a Tic Tac Toe AI from scratch — no libraries, no shortcuts, just pure logic.
+### Building a Tic Tac Toe AI from scratch — using pure python and logic.
 ---

 ## What is this?